 For more information about our upcoming programs, scheduled times and registration process, go to www.Connect2Texas.net.
 To schedule a current program at a time convenient for you, email email@example.com.

 Join the National Cowgirl Museum to learn about an era in history known as The Depression.
-Women such as Dale Evans, Georgia O’Keeffe and Patsy Montana are just a few Honorees in the Museum’s Hall of Fame thatlived through this time of great turmoil in our nation, yet made history in spite of it.
-This program was developed in conjunction with The Big Read project with Texas Wesleyan University.
+Women such as Dale Evans, Georgia O’Keeffe and Patsy Montana are just a few Honorees in the Museum’s Hall of Fame that lived through this time of great turmoil in our nation, yet made history in spite of it.

-Many women of the West shared their experience and knowledge in pictures and art.
-Discover the world of these women as they see it, through photography, pottery and paintings.
+Many women of the West shared their experience and knowledge as entertainers and artists.
+Discover the world of these women as they see it, through paintings, photography, pottery, music and performances.
+Explore the talents and works of Honorees such as Annie Oakley, Dale Evans, Patsy Cline and Georgia O’Keeffe.

 The term “cowgirl” serves as an attitude, an idea and a description.
 Discover the story of the women of the American West during the late nineteenth and early twentieth centuries who have displayed extraordinary courage and pioneer spirit in their trail blazing efforts.